-TL;DR Don't user sudo python setup.py intall
+TL;DR Don't user sudo python setup.py intall use pip install -e ./ --user

 I regularly Go through the following process: